rolfbecker/EE_3.07_Geodata_WS2022/gdms0000_Final_Assignment/README.md

 You have to produce a similar plot but with several stripes in one diagram.
 Each stripe would represent the development of annual temperatures at a selection of stations.

 **Sub-Task 1.1:** <br>
 Select the stations which are (1) in NRW, (2) still active and (3) started before 1950.
-It should be **12 stations.** Use **Pandas** to read the station description file https://opendata.dwd.de/climate_environment/CDC/observations_germany/climate/annual/kl/historical/KL_Jahreswerte_Beschreibung_Stationen.txt
+It should be **12 stations.** Use **Pandas** to read the station description file [KL_Jahreswerte_Beschreibung_Stationen.txt] (https://opendata.dwd.de/climate_environment/CDC/observations_germany/climate/annual/kl/historical/KL_Jahreswerte_Beschreibung_Stationen.txt) from the historical KL data collection.

 Have a look at the available Jupyter notebooks in the geodata git repository.
 Especially the following could be a good starting point: [gdms0180_DWD_NRW_Annual_Temp_vs_Altitude/gnb0181_DWD_NRW_Annual_Temp_vs_Altitude_V001.ipynb](../gdms0180_DWD_NRW_Annual_Temp_vs_Altitude/gnb0181_DWD_NRW_Annual_Temp_vs_Altitude_V001.ipynb)

-Modify it according to your needs.
+Modify the notebook according to your needs.

 **Sub-Task 1.2:** <br>
-Use geopandas in your Jupyter notebook to create a geopackage layer with exactly the stations matching the above criteria.
+Use geopandas in your Jupyter notebook to create a geopackage layer with exactly the 12 stations matching the above criteria.
 Load this into QGIS and use the NRW WMS service with the topographic map collection as a background map.
 Create a nicely designed and completely annotated map using EPSG:25832.
 Use the station IDs together with the station names as labels.

 **Sub-Task 1.3:** <br>
 Extend your Jupyter notebook to **automatically download** (using ftplib, wget, or similar) the annual temperature data from the KL data collection, i.e. which automatically downloads the data according to the selected station IDs in the station info dataframe from here: https://opendata.dwd.de/climate_environment/CDC/observations_germany/climate/annual/kl/historical/

 **Sub-Task 1.4:** <br>
 Use the dataframe with the temperature time series merged columnwise together with seaborn to plot the waring stripes.
-The diagram with five stations and not recent data (2022 missing) looks like:
+The diagram with five stations and not including  recent data (2022 missing) looks like:

 <img src="images/NRW_Annual_Temp_Diff_Stripes_02.png" alt="Warming Stripes NRW" width="600" border="10" /><br>